SAFUANlip/Algorithms/term3/task3/README.md

 ### Output format
 Output one number to the output file — the minimum number of seconds after which our heroes will be able to continue their journey by closing the empty cells of the bridge (them and only them).

+---
+# E. Stupid quarrel (4 points)

+### Time limit 1 second

+### Memory limit 256Mb

+### Input standard input or input.txt

+### Output standard output or output.txt
+Shrek and the Donkey were already on their way home.
+They had only to overcome the forest that separated them from the swamp.
+But they quarreled, so they don't want to go together.

+The forest consists of edges numbered from 1 to n and connected by m paths (there may be several paths connecting two edges, there may be paths connecting the edge with themselves).
+Because of a quarrel, if one of the friends walked along the path, then the second one can no longer walk along the same path.
+Now friends are at the edge with the number s, and Shrek's swamp is at the edge with the number t.
+Help Shrek and the Donkey get to the swamp.

+### Input format
+The first line of the file contains four integers - n, m, s and t (2 ≤ n ≤ 105, 0 ≤ m ≤ 105, s ≠ t).
+The next m lines contain pairs of numbers.
+A pair of numbers (x, y) means that there is a path from the edge of x to the edge of y (due to the terrain features, the paths are one-sided).

+### Output format
+If there is a solution, then print YES and on two separate lines, first the sequence of edges for Shrek, then the path for the Donkey.

+If there is no solution, print NO.

+If there are several solutions, output any one.

+---

+# F. Seating of guests (3 points)

+### Time limit 1 second

+### Memory limit 256Mb

+### Input standard input or input.txt

+### Output standard output or output.txt

+Shrek and Fiona invited all their friends to their wedding.
+At the ceremony, they want to seat them all into two non-empty parts so that the number of acquaintances between the two parts is minimal.
+There are n people invited to the wedding, and each acquaintance is mutual.

+You are given a graph in which an edge means acquaintance between people.
+Help Shrek and Fiona divide the guests into two non-empty parts.

+### Input format
+The first line of the input file contains an integer n (2 ≤ n ≤ 50) — the number of guests.
+Each of the following n lines contains n characters. the ith character of the jth of these lines is "1" if there is an edge between the vertices i and j, and "0" otherwise.
+The adjacency matrix defined in this way is antireflexive (there are zeros on the main diagonal) and symmetric (relative to the main diagonal).

+### Output format
+Output two lines to the output file.
+On the first one, print the numbers of the vertices that fell into the left part, separated by a space, and on the second - the numbers of the vertices that fell into the right part, also separated by a space.
+The vertex numbers can be output in any order.